What To Expect When Moving To Brisbane

 The Brisbane Airtrain also takes you directly to both the domestic and international airport terminals from the CBD and departs every 15 minutes during peak times.

 Brisbane has a variety of different suburbs to suit all lifestyles.
 Whether you are looking for a trendy inner-city suburb in the heart of Brisbane, or a more laid-back and leafy suburb in a family-friendly area, there is a suburb for you.
 Here is a selection of the most popular Brisbane suburbs.

 - Paddington – If you love boutiques and eateries, then Paddington is the place for you.
-It’s a more quiet, and leafy suburb, located right on the fringe of the CBD.
-Paddington is also known for being quite hilly, so if you do a lot of walking or cycling, you should prepare for an intense workout.
+It’s a more quiet and leafy suburb, located right on the fringe of the CBD.
+Paddington is also quite hilly, so if you do a lot of walking or cycling, you should prepare for an intense workout.

 - West End – People from all walks of life call West End home.
-Surrounded by diversity and rich in culture, and home to a lot of fashionable bars and restaurants also.
+Surrounded by diversity and rich in culture, and home to many fashionable bars and restaurants also.

 - Kedron – is a great choice for families as well as older people.
-It is a tranquil, clean and safe area which is very family friendly.
+It is a tranquil, clean and safe area that is very family-friendly.
 It also offers easy access to the CBD.

 - Manly – set in a bayside suburb, Manly has plenty to offer.
-Perfect for enjoying a walk along the water’s edge, or having seafood delicacy.
-There are also many markets which have divine seasonal produce, as well as an active arts and craft scene.
+Perfect for enjoying a walk along the water’s edge or having seafood delicacy.
+Many markets have divine seasonal produce, as well as an active arts and craft scene.